incusdata/py1st/src/course/README.md

 # Python First — Course Scripts

-The scripts here are not all Python scripts, and are used some courses.
+The scripts here are not all Python scripts, and are used on some courses.

 ### [profile.ps1](./profile.ps1) — Example PowerShell Profile